 The Adventist Retirement Plan ("Plan") makes saving for retirement even easier by offering an automatic enrollment feature for all newly-hired employees.
-As a new hire, you are automatically enrolled in the Plan starting with your first paycheck, at which time Empower Retirement, the Plan's record keeper, will create an account for you.
+As a new hire, you are automatically enrolled in the Plan starting with your first paycheck, at which time Empower, the Plan's record keeper, will create an account for you.
 This means that 3% will be taken from your eligible compensation each pay period and contributed to the Plan as a salary reduction contribution.
-You can choose to contribute more, less, or even nothing at any time by signing into your Plan account on the Empower Retirement website and electing a different contribution percentage (including a 0% contribution).
-Generally, your employer will make dollar-for-dollar matching contributions on amounts you contribute, up to 3% of your eligible compensation.
+You can choose to contribute more, less, or even nothing at any time by signing into your Plan account on the Empower website and electing a different contribution percentage (including a 0% contribution).
+Generally, your employer will make dollar-for dollar matching contributions on amounts you contribute, up to 3% of your eligible compensation.

-Beginning in 2018, the Plan will also implement an automatic escalation feature.
-All Plan participants who are not making salary reduction contributions of at least 7% on July 1, 2018 will automatically have their salary reduction contribution increased by 1% at that time.
-Thereafter, each July 1 your salary reduction percentage will increase by an additional 1% until your contribution percentage reaches 7%.
-This automatic escalation feature will not change your salary reduction contribution level if you already participate at a 7% (or greater percentage) level.
-You can change your contribution level at any time on Empower Retirement's website.
+The Plan also has an automatic escalation feature.
+All Plan participants who are not making salary reduction contributions of at least 15% on July 1, 2023 will automatically have their salary reduction contribution increased by 1% at that time.
+Thereafter, each July 1 your salary reduction percentage will increase by an additional 1% until your contribution percentage reaches 15%.
+This automatic escalation feature will not change your salary reduction contribution level if you already participate at a 15% (or greater percentage) level.
+You can change your contribution level at any time on Empower's website.
 Any employer matching contributions will be based on your new contribution level.